For Employers

 1. Enter your gross salary (i.e., the amount before deductions).

-2. IKA social security contributions are deducted.
+2. EFKA social security contributions are deducted.

 3. Income tax is calculated according to the applicable tax scale.